paullegrand/docs/tutorial/install.md

 ### Tour the site’s folder structure

-Let’s open that parent folder in the code editor and take a look.
+Let’s open the new folder in a code editor and take a look.

-If you’re on a Mac, drag the folder onto the Visual Studio Code icon.
+If you’re on a Mac, drag the folder you’ve just created onto the Visual Studio Code icon.

-TODO: If you’re on Windows, (...)

-TODO: If you’re on Linux, (...)
+If you’re on Windows or Linux, open VS Code and choose “File”, “Open Folder...”, and select the folder with your new Craft CMS files.

 TODO: Add screenshot of vanilla VS Code opened to the new project folder